Connect with others who understand.

 Find Your Team

 Are you living with a rare kidney disease?
 Do you have questions about how the kidneys work?
-Share them in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.